Cornell Faculty, Staff, and Students

 Andrew Davis, Johnson, called on CAC consulting services to implement a new parallel strategy for his behavioral operations management PCT code which led to near-perfect scaling on Red Cloud with MATLAB.

-Department of Economics faculty, students, and leading researchers such as Lars Vilhuber use the ECCO cluster to perform advanced data analyses.
-CAC also houses the SDS cluster which provides controlled access to US Census data.
+Economics faculty and researcher Lars Vilhuber use the ECCO cluster to perform data analyses and the SDS cluster for controlled access to US Census data.
+CAC's Brandon Barker is creating a metadata editor and viewer for metajelo.

-Brian Caruso is focused on facilitating flexible discovery and access to library resources, including modern user interfaces to library catalog data.
-He is using multiple Red Cloud subscriptions to run jobs using Hadoop.
+Brian Caruso has worked on facilitating flexible discovery and access to library resources, including modern user interfaces to library catalog data.
+He used multiple Red Cloud subscriptions to run jobs using Hadoop and is now a senior arXiv developer.

 Simeon Warner is working with CAC consultants to integrate arXiv--an archive and distribution server for over 1 million research articles--with Open Annotation tools.

-Biotechnology Resource Center Bio-IT Facility, directed by James VanEe, depends on storage systems and GlusterFS servers at CAC to provide campus researchers with fast access to 180 terabytes of data.
+Institute of Biotechnology directed by James VanEe depends on storage systems and GlusterFS servers at CAC to provide campus researchers with fast access to 180 terabytes of data.

 Bioinformatics Facility led by Jarek Pillardy leverages HPC clusters and web/database servers housed at CAC so that Facility staff experts can focus on delivering core consulting services to Cornell life sciences faculty.